 “…chicken fat preserved with alpha-tocopherol”

-In general, natural preservatives are considered fairly safe.
+Natural preservatives are typically considered safe.

-Banned from Cat Food… OK for Dogs?
+Banned from Cat Food

 For example, take the moisture preservative, propylene glycol.
 You may recognize propylene glycol by its more infamous use in certain types of non-automotive anti-freeze.

 Now, to be fair, this chemical is considered far less toxic than its more dangerous cousin, ethylene glycol.

 However, due to its proven risk of blood toxicity, propylene glycol has been banned by the FDA for use in cat food.